 Start moving for just 10 minutes a day

 After a hard day at work, the pull of wine and snacks with Netflix can be far more appealing than an exercise class.
 But according to a review of research as little as 10-min physical activity per week or 1 day of doing exercise per week is likely to increase levels of happiness.
 And it doesn’t have to be a run or on a spin bike.
 The randomized controlled trials suggested that both aerobic exercise and stretching/balancing exercise were effective in improving happiness.

 A common reason why people go back to work not feeling rested after a break is that they still felt anxious and stressed whilst away.
 If this is you why not explore new job or career options?
 You don’t know what is possible until you start looking.
 One way to do this is on LinkedIn.
 You can tick the open to recruiters box to privately let recruiters know you are interested in hearing from them.
 LinkedIn hides the Open Candidates signal from recruiters at your company or affiliated company recruiters so you don’t have to worry about your boss finding out.

 Don’t spend your life feeling tired and irritable.
 Take action today to make sure you have the energy levels you need.
 If you’re unsure where to start, speak to an accredited coach who can work with you to find out what you need to do to balance work, rest and play.
 Oh…and don’t forget to book your next (relaxing) holiday!
 It’s always great to have something to look forward to.

-Jenny Butter is an Accredited Senior Coach and is the founder of Epiphany Life Coaching.
+Jenny Butter is an Accredited Master Coach and is the founder of Epiphany Life Coaching.
 She has significant experience in both career and life coaching and enjoys enabling clients to become energized, fulfilled and thrive at both work and home.